aqua-Cryptoz/aqua-Cryptoz/README.md

 <!-- Repo has been edited to be static, see comments for dynamic calls. -->
+BLOCKCHAIN ENTHUSIATS

+<h1>
  hi ! i'm FAKEHAMSTER

-<h1>
- An enthusiastic node runner is dedicated to operating nodes for blockchain projects, committed to staying informed and up-to-date with the latest developments in the industry, and passionate about contributing to the advancement of blockchain technology through reliable and efficient node operation.
+An enthusiastic node runner is dedicated to operating nodes for blockchain projects, committed to staying informed and up-to-date with the latest developments in the industry, and passionate about contributing to the advancement of blockchain technology through reliable and efficient node operation..
 </h1>

 <!-- Nothing weird to see here -->